YuweiYin/SeckexYin/content/authors/yuweiyin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 # {{< icon name="download" pack="fas" >}} {{< staticref "files/pdf/CV-Yuwei_Yin.pdf" "newtab" >}}Curriculum Vitae / Résumé{{< /staticref >}} {{< staticref "files/pdf/CV-Yuwei_Yin-ZH.pdf" "newtab" >}}Chinese CV{{< /staticref >}}
+# Mr. Yuwei Yin is an artificial intelligence (AI) and natural language processing (NLP) researcher in the [HKU NLP Group](https://hkunlp.github.io/) at the Department of Computer Science, Faculty of Engineering, University of Hong Kong.
+Currently, his research interest is natural language processing on multilingualism (translation) and multimodality (grounding & embodied AI).
+His long-term goal is to build a versatile instant translator of all languages and modalities for breaking language barriers, facilitating communication, and rebuilding the Tower of Babel--gathering the intelligence of us all to achieve something supreme.
+He is also fascinated with the preliminary idea of free-will programming in order to advance toward artificial general intelligence (AGI).
+He is glad to discuss these interdisciplinary matters with researchers of various backgrounds.
+Feel free to reach out. ([MISC](https://yuweiyin.github.io/))
 # Mr. Yuwei Yin is an artificial intelligence (AI) and natural language processing (NLP) researcher in the [UBC NLP Group](http://nlp.cs.ubc.ca/) at the Department of Computer Science, Faculty of Science, University of British Columbia.
 Currently, his research interest is natural language processing on multilingualism and multimodality.
 His long-term goal is to build a versatile instant translator of all languages and modalities for breaking language barriers, facilitating communication, and rebuilding the Tower of Babel--gathering the intelligence of us all to achieve something supreme.
 He is also fascinated with the preliminary idea of free-will programming in order to advance toward artificial general intelligence (AGI).
 He is open to discussing these interdisciplinary matters with researchers of various backgrounds. ([MISC](https://yuweiyin.github.io/))
 ---

-Mr. Yuwei Yin is an artificial intelligence (AI) and natural language processing (NLP) researcher in the [HKU NLP Group](https://hkunlp.github.io/) at the Department of Computer Science, Faculty of Engineering, University of Hong Kong.
+Mr. Yuwei Yin is an artificial intelligence (AI) and natural language processing (NLP) researcher in the [UBC NLP Group](http://nlp.cs.ubc.ca/) at the Department of Computer Science, Faculty of Science, University of British Columbia.
 Currently, his research interest is natural language processing on multilingualism (translation) and multimodality (grounding & embodied AI).
 His long-term goal is to build a versatile instant translator of all languages and modalities for breaking language barriers, facilitating communication, and rebuilding the Tower of Babel--gathering the intelligence of us all to achieve something supreme.
 He is also fascinated with the preliminary idea of free-will programming in order to advance toward artificial general intelligence (AGI).
 He is glad to discuss these interdisciplinary matters with researchers of various backgrounds.
 Feel free to reach out. ([MISC](https://yuweiyin.github.io/))

 {{< icon name="download" pack="fas" >}} {{< staticref "files/pdf/CV-Yuwei_Yin.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}  /  {{< staticref "files/pdf/CV-Yuwei_Yin-ZH.pdf" "newtab" >}}中文简历{{< /staticref >}}